-Counter offers - are they worth it?
+Counter offers - are they worth making?

 Why do companies make counter offers?